lbianlbian/fireavs/README.md

 Attester Nodes validate task execution through the Validation Service.
 Based on the Validation Service's response, attesters sign the tasks.
 In this AVS:

 Task Execution logic:
-- Fetch the ETHUSDT price.
+- Fetch data on locations of fires
+- Filter data to the given lattitude, longitude, and unix timestamp
+- Determine whether or not there is a fire here.
+If not found, there is no fire.
 - Store the result in IPFS.
 - Share the IPFS CID as proof.

 Validation Service logic:
-- Retrieve the price from IPFS using the CID.
+- Retrieve the result of whether or not there is a fire from IPFS using the CID.
-- Get the expected ETHUSDT price.
+- Get the expected fire status.
-- Validate by comparing the actual and expected prices within an acceptable margin.
+- Validate by comparing the actual and expected fire statuses.
 ---

 ## Prerequisites